lachlandeer/deprecated-lachlandeer.github.io-src/content/publication/endogenous-riots.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "We analyze binary choice models in communication networks, in which both, the formation of links in the network as well as the action choices are endogenous.
 We provide a complete characterization of  the equilibrium action choices and networks, where agents choose their strategies - actions and links - according to a perturbed best response update rule.
 We show that a threshold exists in the linking cost and the conformity parameter, giving rise to either a sparse or a densely connected communication network.
-Moreover, we show how the theoretical model can be efficiently estimated using cross sectional data on agents choices and their network of interactions.
-We then bring the model to the data by using a unique dataset of Twitter users that allows us to construct their social networks during the popular uprisings in all north African countries during the Arab spring.
-Machine learning methods to map the textual content of tweets back to the model primitives of rioters ideology and actions to enable us to estimate the structural model."
+Moreover, we show how the theoretical model can be efficiently estimated using data on agents choices and their network of interactions.
+We then structurally estimate the model using datasets of Twitter users that allows us to construct their social networks during the popular uprisings in Latin America and the Arab Spring.
+Preliminary results emphasize the importance of the actions made by both peers (local effects) and the wider network (global effects)."

 # Featured image thumbnail (optional)
 image_preview = ""